 6. The right amount of coffee grounds to keep in a pot:

-In most cases, people fill the coffee maker’s basket with several coffee grounds.
+Usually, people fill the coffee maker’s basket with several coffee grounds.
 Avoid this method unless you want your coffee to taste very strong.
 If you use regular ground coffee, buy a filter that fits your percolator basket.

 On the other hand, the filter had not required if you are using fresh coarse coffee.
 Add enough coffee grounds to the percolator to make your drink taste better.